Fudoshin2596/My-Res-Bud/README.md

 ## Potential Next Steps

-- Deploy and make available through public url
+- Deploy and host on public url
-- Add update functionality to frontend dashboard
+- Add Update functionality to frontend dashboard, so users can modify datebase entries using GraphQl mutations
-- Add User Authenticaiton
+- Add User Authenticaiton, authentication should protect database views so that users can only access entries associated with them whether through the dashboard or chatbot

 ## Screenshots